getsentry/rfcs/text/0140-record-feature-flags-on-error.md

 ## Public Interface

-The SDK will expose one new public method `set_flag/2`.
+The SDK will expose one new public method `set_flag`.
 The method accepts the arguments `flag` (of type string) and `result` (of type boolean).
-Similar to `set_tag/2` or `set_user/1`, the `set_flag/2` method stores a flag, result pair on the isolation scope.
+Similar to `set_tag` or `set_user`, the `set_flag` method stores a flag, result pair on the isolation scope.
 On error, the isolation scope's flags are serialized and appended to the event body as described in the previous section.

 Stateless, multi-tenanted applications, such as web servers, must isolate flag evaluations per request.